Pat Sugden

 Patricia Ruth "Pat" Sugden (also Harker and Merrick) is a fictional character from the British soap opera Emmerdale, played by actresses Lynn Dalby in 1972 and 1974.
 Helen Weir took over the role when Pat was reintroduced as a regular character in 1980.
 Pat's main stories are her marriages to violent drunk, Tom Merrick (Dave Hill) and later Jack Sugden (Clive Hornby).
-One of Pat's most prominent storylines involved the reveal of her son, Jackie Merrick (Ian Sharrock) being Jack's biological son.
+One of Pat's most prominent storylines involved the reveal of her son, Jackie Merrick (Ian Sharrock), being Jack's biological son.
 Weir and Hornby began a relationship off-screen and later married.
-Weir became pregnant and writers decided to also make Pat pregnant and she gives birth to Robert Sugden.
+Weir became pregnant and writers decided to make Pat also pregnant and she gives birth to Robert Sugden.
 Producers offered Weir an additional two-year contract to remain in Emmerdale but she declined their offer.
 Weir later revealed that her decision came from a dispute with producers over the inclusion of her and Hornby's son playing the role of Robert.
 Producers decided to kill Pat off in a car accident story and she made her final appearance during the episode broadcast on 26 August 1986.

 Development

 Creation and characterisation

-Pat is characterised as a "passionate and strong minded" female.
+Pat is characterised as a "passionate and strong minded" woman.
 Pat easily settles into farm life and contributes by taking over control of Sam Pearson's (Toke Townley) vegetable garden.
-In her backstory, Pat was born in Beckindale, the village the soap opera was originally set in.
+In her backstory, Pat was born in Beckindale, the village in which the soap opera was originally set.
 Pat's maiden name is Harker.

-When the character was introduced in 1972, she was known also known as Ruth Merrick.
-She arrives with her husband, Tom Merrick (Dave Hill) and their two children Jackie Merrick (Uncredited) and Sandie Merrick (Jenny Mayors-Clark).
-Pat's relationship with Tom was troublesome due to his alcoholism and he was violent towards her.
+When the character was introduced in 1972, she was also known as Ruth Merrick.
+She arrives with her husband, Tom Merrick (Dave Hill), and their two children, Jackie Merrick (uncredited) and Sandie Merrick (Jenny Mayors-Clark).
+Pat's relationship with Tom was troublesome owing to his alcoholism and he was violent towards her.
 Shortly after Pat's arrival, her ex-boyfriend Jack Sugden (Clive Hornby) returns to the village.
-In the book, "50 Years of Emmerdale", author Tom Parfitt stated that Pat always loved Jack, despite her marriage to Tom.
-He added that Tom "was a lousy husband, a drunk, openly violent towards Pat and jealous of Jack's return to the village."
-In his book, Emmerdale Family Album, Michael Heatley described the Merrick marriage as "disastrous".
+In the book 50 Years of Emmerdale, author Tom Parfitt stated that Pat always loved Jack, despite her marriage to Tom.
+He added that Tom "was a lousy husband, a drunk, openly violent towards Pat and jealous of Jack's return to the village".
+In his book Emmerdale Family Album, Michael Heatley described the Merrick marriage as "disastrous".
 Writers created a romantic backstory between Pat and Jack.
 Pat had been in a relationship with Jack in 1964, but he left her and moved to London.
 This left Pat on the rebound and she marries Tom.
 When Pat and Jack become reacquainted, they reminisce over their past relationship.
 This makes Tom jealous and he questions the nature of their relationship.
 Pat tries to convince Tom that she no longer loves Jack, but he remains suspicious.
 Pat later convinces Jack to sack Tom from his job, forcing the Merrick family to move away.
 In her later appearances, writers continued to portray Pat's marriage to Tom as problematic and they later divorce.